cocojoe/CoinbasePro/README.md

 ### Sponsors / Donations

 If you would like to contribute some ETH or BTC that's also cool.
-Anything over >= 1 BTC.
-I'll add you to this list of sponsors.
+Anything over >= 1 BTC and I'll add you to this list of sponsors.

 - __BTC:__ 3Lq2BFUitGyfqUGrQYVkKp1mYi1aC3MqPu
 - __ETH:__ 0x289C3FFd889062D525456658Bb3Cd2F4bDD15110

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/cocojoe/CoinbasePro/tags).

 ## Authors